Epigenetic Tracking: a Model for Multicellular Biology: Development

 \section{Development}

-HOX genesare a family of regulatory genes, characterised by the presence of a DNA sequence called homeobox.
-Their gene products are transcription factors that control the activity of other, functionally related genes in the course of development.
-In early embryogenesis, HOX gene regulation is achieved through the maternal factors present in the fertilised egg, gap and pair-rule genes \cite{Pearson05}.
-In sebsequent phases of development this role is taken over by morphogens, a class of compounds (e.g., BMP, Hedgehog, Nodal, Notch, Wnt) known to play a role in tissue patterning, and involved in cancer formation.
-During development, they spread from localised sources and form concentration gradients, which can be used by cells to induce the expression of specific genes, through a characteristic ``morphogenetic code'' \cite{Hogan99}.
-Each morphogen is processed by a dedicated pathway, that starts when a ligand binds a receptor on the cell surface, and ends in the nucleus, where the induced signal participates in the regulation of target genes.
+\textit{Hox genes}are a family of regulatory genes, characterised by the presence of a DNA sequence called homeobox.
+In early embryogenesis, Hox gene regulation is achieved through the maternal factors present in the fertilised egg, gap and pair-rule genes \cite{Pearson05}.
+In sebsequent phases of development this role is taken over by \textit{morphogens}, a class of compounds (e.g., BMP, Hedgehog, Notch, Wnt) which spread from localised sources and form concentration gradients, used by cells to induce the expression of specific genes, through a characteristic ``morphogenetic code'' \cite{Hogan99}.

+\textit{Growth factors}are a class of molecules which during embryonic development act locally, either as paracrine or autocrine regulatory chemical messengers, as important regulators of cellular proliferation and differentiation \cite{Ruddon09}.
+It is hypothesised that each organ or organ part requires the action of a specific subset of growth factors.
+Each morphogen and growth factor is processed by a dedicated signalling pathway, that starts when a ligand binds a receptor on the cell surface, and ends in the nucleus, where the induced signal participates in the regulation of target genes.

-In biologicaldevelopment a pivotal role is known to be played by stem cells, a class of cells found in most multicellular organisms.
-Embryonic stem cells (found in the inner cell mass of the blastocyst) are totipotent cells, able to differentiate into all cell types of the body.
-Adult stem cells are pluripotent undifferentiated cells found throughout the body after embryonic development.
-Unlike embryonic stem cells, adult stem cells can only form a limited set of cell types and function to replenish dying cells and regenerate damaged tissues.
+In biological development a pivotal role is known to be played by \textit{stem cells}, a class of cells found in most multicellular organisms.
+Embryonic stem cells are totipotent cells found in the inner cell mass of the blastocyst.
+Adult stem cells are pluripotent undifferentiated cells found in ``niches'' throughout the body, where a particular microenvironment is required to maintain the stem state \cite{Song04}.
 The question of when and how adult stem cells are formed remains an open issue in biology.

 In ET development starts from a single cell and unfolds in a predefined number of \textit{developmental stages}, counted by a \textit{global clock} shared by all cells.
 Artificial bodies are composed of two categories of cells: \textit{normal cells} and \textit{stem cells}.
-Cells (Fig.~\ref{struct}) have a variable called \textit{mobile code}, which can take different values in different cells and represents the main source of differentiation during development.
-A given mobile code can be shared by many normal cells, but each stem cell has a distinct mobile code.
+Cells have a variable called \textit{mobile code (MOC)}, which can take different values in different cells (different mobile codes are shown with different letters).
+The mobile code is present also in normal cells, but it is active in stem cells only.